CoinFabrik/web3-grant/detectors/README.md

 None.

 ### 6. DoS Unbounded Operation
-We based our analysis for set-contract-storage detection on the [vulnerability example associated to this issue](../vulnerabilities/examples/dos-unexpected-revert-with-vector/).
+We based our analysis for DoS Unbounded Operation detection on the [vulnerability example associated to this issue](../vulnerabilities/examples/dos-unexpected-revert-with-vector/).

 For this vulnerability, we were able to produce successful detectors using